Election Day 2022 is November 8. The outcome will determine:

 Before you register others—or yourself—to vote, it’s important to read up on voting rules and regulations.
 You can read about voter eligibility requirements on the Department of State website when reviewing the PA voter registration application.

-- You must be a U.S. citizen and a resident of Pennsylvania for at least 30 days before the next election, to register to vote.
+- You must be a U.S. citizen and a resident of Pennsylvania for at least 30 days before the next election in order to register to vote.
 For prospective citizens, following this rule is crucial as registering prematurely can bar a person from obtaining U.S. citizenship, entirely.

 - You must be at least 18 years old to vote.

-- Act 77, which P.a.
-Gov. Wolf signed into law in 2019, allows P.a. residents to vote by mail up to 50 days before an election.
-Mail-in ballot applications must be received by the county office by 5pm on May 10, 2022.
+- Act 77, which Pennsylvania Gov. Wolf signed into law in 2019, allows PA residents to vote by mail up to 50 days before an election.
+Mail-in ballot applications must be received by the county office by 5pm on November 1, 2022.

 2. Plan out how you’re going to convey clear, comprehensive information to new voters